 Products or prices must not be presented in marketing communications in a way that suggests children or their families can easily afford them.

 Nutrition claims and health claims

-Claims referring to children's development and health are acceptable if authorised by the European Commission.
+Claims referring to children's development and health are acceptable if authorised on the applicable register.